zakhard90/zakhard90/README.md

 - 👋 Hi, I’m @zakhard90
 - 👀 I’m interested in java microservices and enterprise blockchain solution development
-- 🌱 I’m currently learning Haskell, React, Spring Boot
+- 🌱 I’m currently learning Haskell, Typescript and GraphQL
-- 💞️ I’m looking to collaborate on Web 3.0 projects
+- 💞️ I’m looking to collaborate on Web 3.0 and DEFI projects

 <!---
 zakhard90/zakhard90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.